 ON THIS PAGE: You will find out more about the factors that increase the chance of developing brain stem glioma.
 Use the menu to see other pages.

 A risk factor is anything that increases a person’s chance of developing a tumor.
 Although risk factors often influence the development of a tumor, most do not directly cause a tumor.
 Some people with several risk factors never develop a tumor, while others with no known risk factors do.

-Doctors and researchers don’t know what causes most childhood tumors, including brain stem glioma.
+Doctors and researchers do not know what causes most childhood tumors, including brain stem glioma.
 There is some evidence that genetic factors may play a role in a small percentage of brain stem gliomas.

 The following genetic conditions are associated with a higher risk of developing a central nervous system (CNS) tumor, but they are not specifically associated with developing a brain stem glioma:

 The next section in this guide is Symptoms and Signs.
 It explains what changes or medical problems brain stem glioma can cause.
 Use the menu to choose a different section to read in this guide.